 A dog’s poop can tell you a lot about what’s going on inside his body by both its consistency and its color.
 For instance, red or black poop can indicate that your dog is bleeding from somewhere in his gastrointestinal tract.
 But what does yellow dog poop mean?

 Seeing yellow dog poop can be a little surprising.
-Sometimes, yellow dog poop happens because of something your dog ate, like yellow Crayons or chalk that’s just passing through.
+Sometimes, it happens because of something your dog ate, like yellow Crayons or chalk that’s just passing through.
 A clue that your dog might have eaten something containing yellow dye is if the yellow color in the poop appears in blotches or only in parts of the poop.

-If the yellow dog poop is uniformly yellow in color, however, the reason might be more concerning.
+If the dog poop is uniformly yellow in color, however, the reason might be more concerning.
 “That is bile pigment that has not been reabsorbed and is passing through the feces and turning it yellow,” says Tracey Jensen, DVM, Dipl.
 ABVP, medical director at Wellington Veterinary Hospital in Wellington, Colorado.
 “It’s not normal.
 Basically, it means that the transit time in the GI tract is increased.”

 “GI transit time” refers to the amount of time it takes for food to travel through the entire gastrointestinal tract as it’s digested and finally eliminated from the body as waste.
 “The intestinal tract is in a constant state of digesting and reabsorbing things for reuse, everything from fluid to bile pigment,” Dr. Jensen explains.
 “When that transit time is too quick, then you get liquid feces and you will see those yellow bile pigments.
 If the transit time is prolonged and the patient is dehydrated, that’s when we see constipation.”